Building a New Life in Australia:

 The study findings will

-- highlight what helps successful settlement of humanitarian migrants
+- identify factors that help or hinder the successful settlement of humanitarian migrants

-- assist in improving program delivery and policies
+- assist in improving policy development and program delivery

 Participants are asked questions covering a range of key domains, including demographic information, housing, language proficiency, education, employment and income, pre-migration experiences, health, self-sufficiency, community support, life satisfaction and life in Australia.